Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 I almost had my upstroke with the sword mastered, but every skipped day blunted a week's training, especially with my slight build.
 I weighed little, like an elf, as if destined to carry a dagger.
-Fate dominates peasants, but freemen—like our betters—our decisions forge our destiny.
+Fate dominates peasants, but freemen—like real nobles, and kings—our decisions forge our destiny.
 Still, I had massive work ahead before I conquered the sword.
 "But, Myrrha..."

 She cocked a half smile and shook her head.

 My shoulders sagged.
 Even Ker's men wouldn't get past that look.
 I bowed my head.

 Mack laughed.
 "Why don't you go start the fire, Sigrun."

 As I trudged toward the kitchen, I could feel relief flowing into Myrrha.
 She thought she had done something good by keeping me inside.
 That made me smile.

 For the rest of my life, the smell of apple pie would bring me back to that day.
 I closed the oven and breathed the aroma for a boot click.
 Myrrha sat on one of the battle-scarred wooden blocks that passed for chairs.
 Mack trained me, but Myrrha had a better way of explaining the moves, as though Mack did not remember ever being taught.
 I looked at her, and grabbed the brooms, offering her one.

 She shook her head.
 "You know we can't do real drills in the house."